 1. Understand attachment style to stop self-sabotaging relationships

+All of this can make a person go on sabotaging a relationship out of fear and trauma.
 However, attachment styles are not permanent.
-With the right help, you can re-work it and do away with negative patterns to be able to build thriving romantic relationships.
+With the right help, you can work on yourself and do away with negative patterns to be able to build thriving romantic relationships.

 2. Commit to honest communication

 One of the biggest hurdles for a person inclined to sabotaging a relationship subconsciously is a fear of communication.
-Particularly, when it comes to talking about the not so pleasant aspects of the relationship.
-So, to break the cycle of self-sabotaging behavior, you need to overcome this hurdle.
+Particularly, when it comes to talking about the not-so-pleasant aspects of the relationship.
+So, to break the cycle of self-sabotaging behavior, you need to overcome this communication problem.

 3. Identify your trigger to stop self-sabotaging relationships